KarimPwnz/censorship-detector/README.md

 # Censorship Detector Extension

-A browser extension to detect website censorship and the censorship methods used.
+A browser extension to detect website censorship methods as you surf.

 ![Example screenshot of the extension](./misc/extension.png)

 ## Demo